pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

 Install Drupal or WordPress on this site, and run Autopilot again.
-For more information on creating a new Drupal or WordPress site on Pantheon, refer to the [documentation](https://pantheon.io/docs/create-sites).
+For more information on creating a new Drupal or WordPress site on Pantheon, refer to the documentation on [Creating Sites](https://pantheon.io/docs/create-sites).

 </Accordion>